tkn-tub/ns3-gym/src/network/doc/queue.rst

    ============= Subsection (#.#.#)
    ############# Paragraph (no number)

-This section documents a few queue objects, typically associated with NetDevice models, that are maintained as part of the ``network`` module:
+This section documents the queue object, typically associated with NetDevice models, that is maintained as part of the ``network`` module:

 * DropTail
-* Random Early Detection

 Model Description
 *****************